gaborhor/TADPREP/docs/method_tuning.md

   - Clear stage demarcation with visual separators
   - Process initiation notifications
   - Detailed confirmation of each rename operation
+  - Warning messages for problematic feature names
+  - Preview and confirmation of each name change
   - For feature tagging:
     - Explanatory messages about tagging process
     - Clear separation between ordinal and target tagging stages
   - Comprehensive summary of all changes made including:
-    - List of renamed features
+    - Detailed summary table of all operations
+    - Changes grouped by operation type
+    - Feature renames with before/after values
-    - List of tagged features
+    - List of tagged features by tag type
     - Clear notation of process completion

 ### Observed Bugs/Problems:
 - None as of current state

 ### Ideas for Development:
-- Possible enhancements:
-  - Validation checks:
-    - New feature name validation
-    - Problematic character warnings for new feature names
-    - Check new feature names for anti-patterns
-    - Python keyword/syntactic conflict check for new feature names
-  - Preview and confirm each feature name change (Verbose only)
-  - Display summary table of all changes/remaps made (Verbose only)
+- None as of current state

 ### Method History:
+- Alpha build by Don Smith
-- Alpha build by Don Smith (Current State)
+- Beta build by Don Smith (Current State)

 ## Method: `impute`